Paleogenomics/IBDGem/README.md

 among alleles into account when calculating the likelihood of the background model (IBD0).
 To do this, the program uses genotypes from a reference set of samples, which consists of either all samples from the VCF/IMPUTE files (default) or a specific subset of those samples specified via ```--background-list```.
-IBDGem will then compare the Pileup data against these background individiduals and take the average to be the likelihood of the data under the IBD0 model, over a genomic segment (determined via ```--window-size```).
+IBDGem will then compare the Pileup data against these background individuals and take the average to be the likelihood of the data under the IBD0 model, over a genomic segment (determined via ```--window-size```).

 The program can be run by customizing the general command: